fnasmoko/CLI_Application/README.md

 ## Getting Help

 If you’re stuck, to make easier for you to use this tool.
-Here is a list of the available commands:
+There are lists of the available commands:
 * [**-h**] displays instructions for use
 * [**-t**] converts the file to a json or text file, then displays it.
             example: $mytools /var/log/nginx/error.log -t json